upb-uc4/api/hlf/chaincode/errors.md

 # Specific Errors

-In the following, the specific error that can be returned by every transaction not part of the [OperationContract](./contracts/operation.md#OperationApi)  due to our operation workflow.
+In the following, the specific error that can be returned by every transaction due to our operation workflow.

 - [GenericError](#GenericError)
   ```json